 Chapter 13 Bankruptcy- The Repayment Plan

 Chapter 13 bankruptcy is a court-supervised repayment plan, a consolidation of your debts into one payment, paid to the Court appointed Trustee.
 The Court has the power to force your creditors into one affordable payment.
 You pay the Trustee, and then each month, the Trustee distributes the money to your creditors according to the Chapter 13 Plan approved by the Court and created by your Attorney.
+Contact our Chicago Chapter 13 Bankruptcy attorney Ms. Lorraine Greenberg to discuss your case.

 Chapter 13 bankruptcy is designed to help people save their home and car, and to stop foreclosures or repossessions.
 It is designed to pay back your creditors over time, to pay off the debts you cannot wipe out in a chapter 7 like student loans, taxes, past due mortgage payments, or parking tickets.
 We can also use chapter 13 to protect a cosigner from creditor harassment.